CMDR-D3FI/EDHauler/README.md

 This plugin is provided as-is for use with Elite Dangerous Market Connector.

 ## Changelog

+### Version 1.2.0 (2025-12-05)
+- **🆔 NEW: Station ID Support** - Use INARA Station ID for direct access
+  - Enter station ID (e.g., "1063226") instead of carrier name
+  - Faster and more reliable than name search
+  - Perfect for carriers with complex names or when search returns wrong results
+  - Automatically extracts carrier name and callsign from market page
+- **🐛 Bug Fix** - Resolved issues with carriers that have special characters or long names
+- **📝 Updated Documentation** - Added guide for finding Station ID

 ### Version 1.1.0 (2025-12-05)
 - **✨ NEW: In-Game Overlay** - Display market data directly in Elite Dangerous